Diesen Artikel auf deutsch lesen.

 Precise no more

-As for precision: Other than in PowerPoint, placing, positioning and arranging objects on slides in Keynote was or the longest time fast, precise and reliable.
+As for precision: Other than in PowerPoint, placing, positioning and arranging objects on slides in Keynote was for the longest time fast, precise and reliable.
 You could trust the coordinates of an element, even (of course), when looking at them on different slides.
 But now, sometimes objects with the same x-coordinate do not align, and re-entering the same value will visibly change the position of the element.
 Which is a real bugger.

 More: When placing guides, their position is shown in percentage of the slide’s dimensions, and visibly different positions refer to the same percentage value.
 Worse, guides do not snap to objects, so you cannot place a guide on one slide exactly on the same position as on another slide.
 What makes them pretty worthless for me.